farhat-lab/who-analysis/README.md

 ## Create Environment

-This project uses <a href="https://www.anaconda.com/" target="_blank">Anaconda3</a> to manage packages.
+This project uses `conda` to manage packages (install Anaconda <a href="https://www.anaconda.com/" target="_blank">here</a>).
 All packages are found in the `environment.yaml` file.
-Change the last line of this file to reflect the path to your anaconda3 distribution and the environment name you want to use.
+Change the last line of this file to reflect the path to your Anaconda distribution and the environment name you want to use.
 Then run

 ```conda env create -f environment.yaml```